 - Save to Pocket: If you find an awesome content or an article on internet and do not have time to read it, then save it toread it later.
 Pocket comes here handy.
 Pocket app is available for Android and iOS, along with good extensions for Chrome and Firefox.
 It lets you read articles you save clutter-free.

-- Web Timer: It helps you in tracking how you spend your time on the web.
+- Webtime Tracker: It helps you in tracking how you spend your time on the web.
 It presents you the statistics of what time you spent on each site.

 - Evernote Web Clipper: If you use Evernote for all your note-keeping needs, this extension is for you.
 It lets you easily save awesome content you come across while browsing the web to your notes.

 - WordPress Admin Bar Control: While previewing your own site, you may get annoyed of the WordPress admin bar at the top.
 This is where the extension comes in handy.
 It lets you show or hide the admin bar with a click.

 - Check My Links: This extensions checks for all the links on a given page.
 If any links are broken (returns 404 error) it marks them as red.
 It helps in checking for broken links on your link heavy pages.
 I prefer this over using WordPress plugins for checking broken links if you are on shared server.

 - StayFocusd: Spending too much of your time in Facebook?
 This extension lets you limit your time you spend on certain sites.
 Using this extension, you'll save more time in long run.

 - RSS alert: With this extension you enter the RSS feed URLs of your favorite sites.
 Everytime the sites get updated with newer content, you will be notified from within the Chrome.